Ajinkyaa2004/40-Days-Of-Code/README.md

-# 🚀 30 Days of Code Challenge (Javascript + React Js + Java)
+# 🚀 40 Days of Code Challenge (Javascript + React Js + Java + SpringBoot)

-I'm solving 30 coding challenges in 30 days — 10 each from JavaScript, React.js, and Java — to strengthen my core skills.
+I'm solving 40 coding challenges in 40 days — 10 each from JavaScript, React.js, Java and SpringBoot — to strengthen my core skills.

 ---